 Lowest Common Denominator: Averted.
 The series may look like nothing but a girl and her pet squirrel causing wacky hijinks, but the series has a very deep storyline with character development (mostly for Germaine).
 The series doesn't get in the face of its viewers when it comes to the story elements, but they're still out in the open for the more observant viewer to find and look into.
 A good chunk of people don't know that there is a story (or they just outright ignore it) and they watch the cartoons just because it has a hot girl with a foul mouthed squirrel.

 Misaimed Fandom: The Germaine character.
-She is a satire of the teenage goth chick stereotype that hates men hitting on her but it is OK for her to flirt and she slowly grows more and more sexual as the series went on while being in denial about it.
+She was a satire of the teenage goth chick stereotype that hates men hitting on her but feel it's OK for her to flirt and she slowly grows more and more sexual as the series went on while being in denial about it.
 The fans saw this as "Germaine should be more naked", to which the author responded with making Germaine bald and fat.
 Fans then either complained about it or liked her even more for being fat, completely missing the point that Germaine is supposed to be a parody of girls that are being hypocritical on their sexuality.

 On the other hand, the series was originally suppose to have Germaine as the main character with Foamy as the silly sidekick.
 When people liked Foamy more and Foamy ended up getting more of a spotlight (and a character revamp), people forgot that Germaine was supposed to be the main character and even complained when some episodes focused on her.
 The reboot seemed to be trying to put Foamy and Germaine on more equal footing.